 cp .env_example .env

-Set environment variables as required by your IBM API Connect Environment
+- Set environment variables as required by your IBM API Connect environment.

-- Copy the API Key and note it fo later use.
-Set the value of the CEQUENCE_IBM_SERVER attribute in the .env file to the URL after the --server string in the Use API key with APIC CLI field.
+- Copy the API key and note it for later use.
+In the .env file, set the value of CEQUENCE_IBM_SERVER to the URL that appears after the --server string in the Use API key with APIC CLI field.

-Key Attributes in the .env File
+Key attributes in the .env file

 cp config-template.jsonc config.jsonc